Kalidou Koulibaly: Metz

 Prior to the start of the 2010–11 season, Koulibaly signed his first professional contract agreeing to a one-year deal.
 He was, subsequently, promoted to the senior team by new manager Dominique Bijotat.
 Koulibaly made his professional debut on 20 August 2010 in a league match against Vannes.
 He appeared as a substitute in a 1–0 victory.
 Following this, Koulibaly became a first team regular for the side after dispatching the place from Nuno Frechaut.
-On 15 April 2011, he scored his first goal for FC Metz, as they drew 3–3 against Clermont.
+On 15 April 2011, he scored his first goal for Metz, as they drew 3–3 against Clermont.
 Three days later, Koulibaly signed a three–year contract extension with the club, keeping him until 2014.
 At the end of the 2010–11 season, he went on to make nineteen appearances and scoring once in all competitions.
-Reflecting on his first season at FC Metz, Manager Bijotat said of him, quoting: "Kalidou Koulibaly is perhaps the one who surprised the most people, while being the one who surprised me the least personally.
+Reflecting on his first season at Metz, Manager Bijotat was quoted as saying of him: "Kalidou Koulibaly is perhaps the one who surprised the most people, while being the one who surprised me the least personally.
 I knew that it would come to him because it was already showing a good maturity.
 He's always in the right mood and does not catch fire, it's important to the job he's doing.
 He also knows how to analyze his own matches, which brings him to a certain regularity in his performances.
 Conversely, we thought Yeni Ngbakoto was the closest to the group, but it took longer to come.
 He had a difficult start, between suspension and injury.
 It took him longer to settle on the team.
-His game was not settled, in this area he has progressed in recent weeks and must still win in consistency."
+His game was not settled, in this area he has progressed in recent weeks and must still win in consistency".

 However, at the start of the 2011–12 season, Koulibaly missed the first five league matches of the season, due to international commitments.
-His first appearance of the 2011–12 season came on 9 September 2011, coming as a substitute in the 60th minutes, in a 2–2 draw against Stade Lavallois.
-However, he served a two match suspension after being sent–off for an unprofessional conduct on Guillaume Moullec, as FC Metz lost 1–0 on 30 September 2011.
-Despite this, Koulibaly returned to the first team and then captained the side for the first time on 2 December 2011, in a 2–0 win over AS Monaco.
+His first appearance of the 2011–12 season came on 9 September 2011, coming as a substitute in the 60th minutes, in a 2–2 draw with Laval.
+However, he served a two match suspension after being sent–off for an unprofessional conduct on Guillaume Moullec, as Metz lost 1–0 on 30 September 2011.
+Despite this, Koulibaly returned to the first team and then captained the side for the first time on 2 December 2011, in a 2–0 win over Monaco.
 He continued to regain his first team place until suspension and injury, which eventually kept him out for the rest of the 2011–12 season.
-At the end of the 2011–12 season, Koulibaly went on to make 23 appearances in all competitions, including 10 alongside his future international teammate Sadio Mané.
+At the end of the 2011–12 season, Koulibaly went on to make 23 appearances in all competitions, including ten alongside his future international teammate Sadio Mané.